a-guess-at-the-riddle/nuremberg-chronicle-recto-verso/README.md

 LICENSE → the copyright that applies to (1) and (4) below as (2) and (3) are in the public domain.
 NOTICE → redundant file listing same source materials below

-1. English translation:
+1. **English** translation:
+   Nuremberg Chronicle translated in English Translation by Kosta Hadavas
-   © Kosta Hadavas / Board of Regents of the University of Wisconsin System Licensed under CC BY-NC 4.0
+   Published / hosted by the Board of Regents of the University of Wisconsin System (University of Wisconsin Digital Collections, Morse Library, Beloit College) Licensed under CC BY-NC 4.0

-2. Latin source material:
+2. **Latin** source material:
-   Liber Chronicarum (Nuremberg Chronicle, 1493) Public domain
+   *Liber Chronicarum* (Nuremberg Chronicle, 1493) Public domain

-3. German source material:
+3. **German** source material:
-   Die Schedelsche Weltchronik (Nuremberg Chronicle, 1493) Public domain
+   *Die Schedelsche Weltchronik* (Nuremberg Chronicle, 1493) Public domain

 5. Editorial work (typesetting, alignment, structure, scripts):